Gghost0077/Ronaldo/README.md

 # Ronaldo vs Messi
-This page is an objective to compare the stats of messi and ronaldos football carrers showcasing there achievement and stats
+This page is an objective to compare the stats of messi and ronaldos football careers showcasing there achievement and stats